WhiteSky-Labs/stripe-connector/README.md

 ----------------------

 The Stripe Connector is certified to be compatible with:
-* Mule ESB v3.6.0
+* Mule ESB v3.6.0 to v3.9.x
-* CloudHub Runtime v3.6.0
+* CloudHub Runtime v3.6.0 to v3.9.x

-The Splunk Connector has been tested compatible with:
-* Stripe API Version 2015-03-24
-* Stripe SDK for Java v1.27.1

-If you are interested in support for other versions of MuleSoft's platforms or Stripe versions, please contact [support@whiteskylabs.com](mailto:support@whiteskylabs.com).

 Reporting Issues
 ----------------

-You can report new issues by emailing [support@whiteskylabs.com](mailto:support@whiteskylabs.com).
+Issues will be used to keep track of bugs, enhancements, or other requests.
+To submit an issue, go to the Issue tab on the Stripe Connector repository and create a new issue.